thomasdarimont/js-storytelling/readme.md

 ## Running the example

 The example is build with [parcel](https://github.com/parcel-bundler/parcel).
-To run the app just install `parcel` and run the following in the project root.
+To run the app just install `parcel` via `npm install` and run the following in the project root.

 ```
-parcel index.html
+npm start
 ```

 Then browse to `http://localhost:1234`